|

-A new documentary Fabulous!
-The Story of Queer Cinema explores the emergence
+since the documentary Fabulous!
+The Story of Queer Cinema explored the emergence

 of boy meets boy and girl meets girl cinema from the beginning of the gay rights movement in the 1960s

-to the "New Queer Cinema" of the 90s, and the current explosion of gay images in the
+to the "New Queer Cinema" of the 90s, and the explosion of gay images in the

 mainstream media.
-For OutUK's Ron Dicker has been talking to the co-producer of Fabulous!
+OutUK's Ron Dicker has been talking to the co-producer of Fabulous!

 |

-Even though the new documentary Fabulous!
-The Story of Queer Cinema focuses
+Even though the documentary Fabulous!
+The Story of Queer Cinema focused

 on American independent film, British director Derek Jarman was too pivotal to exclude.